Ajrak Block Printing

 The conventional practice uses only organic, natural, environmentally sustainable colours that are derived from vegetable dyes.
 Originally, prominent primary colours such as red, yellow, black and blue were used, yet due to changing taste, secondary colours such as green are also combined.

 The fabric used in Ajrak printing is usually Greige handwoven Cotton Fabric.
 In preparation, the handwoven cotton fabric is washed in soda ash to get rid of impurities.
 After drying the handwoven fabric, it is once again washed.
 To ensure precision, artists use a wooden table as their place of printing, where the handwoven cotton fabric is stretched over.
-To reduce the cost of production, cheap wood such as Babul is used for the table.

 A wooden ‘jaali’, which is a frame, is utilised, containing a resist paste.
 This paste helps the layer of handwoven cotton fabric in picking up the aspired amount of colour.
 A needle is also used when carving the blocks, to ensure accuracy of the baroque designs.
 Depending on the convoluted designs, a particular thickness of needle is chosen, aiding in creating the appropriate vision of the artisans’ design.

-Weather plays a critical role in the craft of hand block printing.
+Weather plays a important role in the craft of hand block printing.
 During seasons of white winter and pouring monsoon, the immense humidity and lack of sunlight slow down the process.
 As nights last longer, dyes take longer to dry as sunlight is limited, it comes slowly and leaves quicker still, leading to colour runs.
 Moreover, the moist and muggy air kindles the swelling of wood during monsoon.
 Because of this, additional care is required, as well as appropriate storage, which slows down the production pace in these seasons.
 However, all weather conditions including sunshine, rain and humidity, along with the water source, affects the resultant colour of any hand block printed or handwoven dyed textiles.

 How we use this beautiful craft in Crow: